interactiveaudiolab/penn/README.md

         The model checkpoint file.
 Defaults to ./penn/assets/checkpoints/fcnf0++.pt.
     --batch_size BATCH_SIZE
         The number of frames per batch.
 Defaults to 2048.
+    --pad
+        If true, centers frames at hopsize / 2, 3 * hopsize / 2, 5 * ...
+  --interp_unvoiced_at INTERP_UNVOICED_AT
+        Specifies voicing threshold for interpolation.
+Defaults to 0.1625.
     --gpu GPU
         The index of the gpu to perform inference on.
 Defaults to CPU.
 ```